email

 Despite technically describing the speculative factors, my books are General Fiction with an unusual twist to a core idea, logically rationalizing things that we know don’t normally happen.

-• Vortex Evolution – is a trilogy – link here – comprising The Quantum Elbow, Storm Pilgrim and Quantum Heritage.
+• Vortex Evolution – used to be a trilogy, but Book #3 was too complex, so it was simplified and a fourth book written (2023/24) to expand the story into a tetralogy – link here – comprising The Quantum Elbow, Storm Pilgrim, Quantum Heritage and Vortex Eye.
 A Quantum Elbow is a device that, used either as a pair, or arrays of several elbows, is a type of engine suitable for space travel.
-I have removed these 3 novels from Amazon.

 eBook file-types for distribution: